Is Depression in Men Different Than in Women?

 - American culture suggests that expressing emotion is largely a feminine trait.
 As a result, men who are depressed are more likely to talk about the physical symptoms of their depression, such as feeling tired, rather than those related to emotions.

-sexual desire and performance.
+- Depression can affect sexual desire and performance.
 Men often are unwilling to admit to problems with their sexuality -- mistakenly feeling that the problems are related to their manhood, when in fact they are caused by a medical problem such as depression.

 - The observable symptoms of male depression are not as well understood as those in women.
 Men are less likely to show "typical" signs of depression, such as crying, sadness, loss of interest in previously enjoyable activities, or verbally expressing thoughts of suicide.
 Instead, men are more likely to keep their feelings hidden, but may become more irritable and aggressive.